raDiaSmO/HackTheBoxUtils/Precious/Writeup.md

 10.10.11.189 - - [11/May/2023 13:28:38] "GET /payload.sh HTTP/1.1" 200 -
 ```

 The web application generates a PDF containing the content of the file downloaded.
-If we check the content of the PDF, we can get more information about the pdfkit software used:
+If we check inside of the PDF, we can get more information about the pdfkit software used:
 ```
  cat yncynx8ds9if3xihyzzej7dfvjsojktg.pdf